 “Many theme parks have gone to demand pricing, and you might find a cheaper ticket for a less crowded day,” said Sam Gennawey, author of “Universal vs. Disney: The Unofficial Guide to American Theme Parks’ Greatest Rivalry” and other titles.
 “Plus, by having your ticket in hand, you get to skip one more line.”

-For example, visitors to Six Flags St. Louis can buy single-day tickets online for $49.99 or less on weekdays in June.
-The weekend price is typically $52.99.
+For example, visitors to Six Flags St. Louis can buy single-day tickets online for $29.99.
+A season pass is typically $49.99.

 3. Bundle for Price Breaks